Rafael García-Herreros: Process of Beatification and Canonization

 This was confirmed by the Cardinal Primate of Colombia, Rubén Salazar.
 The proposal was made by the Bishop of the Diocese of Engativá (Bogotá), Monsignor Héctor Gutiérrez Pabón.

-The process for the beatification of father Rafael García Herreros, founded by the Minuto de Dios, began to take shape after the Episcopate accepted the proposal made a few days ago by the bishop of the Diocese of Engativá (Bogotá), Monsignor Héctor Gutiérrez Pabón.
+The process for the beatification of father García-Herreros, founded by the Minuto de Dios, began to take shape after the Episcopate accepted the proposal made a few days ago by the bishop of the Diocese of Engativá (Bogotá), Monsignor Héctor Gutiérrez Pabón.
 The information was confirmed by the Cardinal Primate of Colombia, Rubén Salazar, who assured that the important thing was that “the process was opened” and explained that “since all the bishops of the country agree to open the process, there is undoubtedly a vote very positive and a clear conscience in the episcopate that Father García Herreros was a man of extraordinary virtues that it is worth considering that he is proposed by the universal church as a model of authentic Christianity. ”The Cardinal acknowledged that this process is just beginning and that It is very long and requires, even, miracles verified by the Holy See so that it can continue with the process.
 He added that the first step is for the process to be accepted by “ the Congregation for the Cause of Saints of the Holy See "and if accepted" the person who is the object of the process is declared Servant of God.
 "After this, the Cardinal said, when it is determined that there were heroic virtues and" God ratifies that process with a miracle ”and achieves the beatification and in a similar process, with new ratified miracles comes the canonization.
 When questioned about the friendship that Father García Herreros had with Pablo Escobar, Cardinal Salazar acknowledged that“ there could have been dark moments such as friendship with Pablo Escobar ”, but explained that“ what the father was looking for was to end those terrible attacks that drug trafficking was doing at that time and he tried to get closer to Pablo to stop the country's bleeding.
 You should not look at him as a friend of a drug trafficker but as a man who sought peace. ”Finally, he recalled that Father García Herreros handled billions of pesos,“ which passed through his hands and he died in absolute poverty. ” He emphasized: “He is a virtuous man and he gave his life for the service of others.”
 The proposal for the beatification of the founder of the Minute of God was made by Monsignor Gutiérrez Pabón, who said that “I presented a request with the intention that we endorse or support the project that would initiate the beatification process of Father Rafael García Herreros and with great satisfaction the Episcopate gave us its approval ".